streamlit/docs/content/topic-guides/components/publish-component.md

 ---
-title: Publish your Component
+title: Publish a Component
-category: Topic Guides
+slug: /topic-guides/components/publish
 ---

-# Publish your Component
+# Publish a Component

 ## Publish to PyPI